Tara-Lightner/Election_Analysis/README.md

   - **Raymon Anthony Doane** received 3.1% of total votes, made up of 11,606 votes

 ### A statement to the election commission
-As is the script created for you has been a successful demonstration of report creation and can be used to expand to other congressional districts, senatorial districts, and local elections with minimal work on your teams’ end.
-As we have discussed your team is familiar with excel and uses CSV files regularly as the mechanism to capture total votes from all sources.
-Using this file as an input you will be able to successfully and quickly automate the certified report creation process.
+The script created per you request has been a successful demonstration of report creation.
+Additionally, it can be used other certified voteing reprots to other congressional districts, senatorial districts, and local elections with minimal work on your teams’ end.
+As we have discussed your team currenlty uses excel and CSV files regularly as the mechanism to capture total votes from all sources.
+Now with the scope of work your team already does, the reusable script I have created and a few small details needed for excel and CSV execution Using this file you will be able to successfully and quickly automate the certified report creation process.
 On my computer, I was able to do so in roughly two minutes.

 What will you need to create future reports?